Hp92663/Angular/README.md

 * Whenever you can creating new component inside module.
 It can automatically `declare` the component name in `example.module.ts`. file

-* When component can use in any other component so that first of all `export` the component in  `example.module.ts`.
+* When component can use if any other component so that first of all `export` the component in  `example.module.ts`.